 Our highly qualified faculty members are recruited for their depth of knowledge, the diversity of their skills, and their unique personal qualities.
 Our instructors are skilled practitioners who maintain successful practices and believe in the importance of disseminating their knowledge and sustaining the rich tradition of our medicine.
 Our didactic faculty members are committed to guiding students through the exciting and challenging world of East Asian medicine and teaching them to transform theoretical education into practical application.

 A Second Degree Black Belt in the Japanese martial art of Aikido, Professor Pelzer graduated from Tsukuba University in Japan and later earned her Master of Science in Oriental Medicine from Meiji College of Oriental Medicine (now AIMC Berkeley).
 Dr. Pelzer was in the first graduating class of Doctorate students at AIMC Berkeley.
 She is a didactic instructor & clinic supervisor at AIMC Berkeley, and she teaches acupuncture to Medical Doctors at the Academy of Pain Research.
 An expert in Japanese needling technique, she practices privately in Suisun City and at LifeLong West Berkeley.

 Nishanga Bliss, DSc, DAIM, LAc, is a holistic doctor and educator who believes that personal and planetary health are interdependent.
 She teaches Chinese and integrative medicine at AIMC, where she practices in the community clinic, offering nutrition consults, herbal medicine and acupuncture.
 She is passionate about protecting the planet and is active in the climate movement.
 A former chef, Nishanga loves kitchen medicine and practicing the ancient healing art of fermentation.
-Her book, Real Food All Year: Eating Seasonal Whole Foods for Optimal Health and All-Day Energy (New Harbinger Press, 2012) dives deeply into the practice of eating with the seasons, weaving the ancient wisdom of Chinese medical nutrition together with nutrition science and real world culinary know-how.
+Her book, Real Food All Year: Eating Seasonal Whole Foods for Optimal Health and All-Day Energy (New Harbinger Press, 2012) dives deeply into the practice of eating with the seasons, weaving the ancient wisdom of Chinese medical nutrition together with nutrition science and real-world culinary know-how.
 Visit her website at: https://nishangabliss.com

 Professor Zhu earned her Doctor of Medicine from Shanghai First Medical University in 1953 and went on to graduate in 1961 from Inner Mongolia Medical College in TCM and Acupuncture.
 She served as an associate professor and Director of the Internal Medicine Department in the Inner Mongolia Chinese Medical Institute before coming to the US in 1985, when she became a visiting professor at the University of California, San Francisco.
 With over 40 years experience practicing internal medicine with both Chinese and Western medical backgrounds, Dr. Zhu has contributed to scholarly publications for nearly 30 years.
 She has been honored by the Ministry of Health in China her for her achievement in Chinese Medicine.